Years of experience reveal freelance remote content writers made it their job to proofread their own work. Today, this isn’t so much the case.

 - a reliable Internet connection.

-If you’ve checked all their job requirements and you’re eligible to apply for a proofreading position, below are the next basic steps to take:
+If you’ve checked all their job requirements and you’re eligible for a proofreading position, follow these steps:

 - Register and submit your resume with their Resume Builder.